-An Early Memory of Fan Noli
+An early memory of Fan Noli.

 One of my earliest memories of Fan Noli took place when I was about 8 years old at Llambi’s family home in Brookline, Massachusetts.
 I always looked forward to those visits because Llambi's son, Jimmy, and his brother, Tony, had an electric train set complete with railroad tracks that they set up on their bedroom floor and let me operate after I arrived.

 Fan Noli's visits to Brookline usually took place after church services when he was invited for Sunday dinner.
-There was a sun parlor in Llambi's home where the men always congregated: Llambi, his father Kosma, his brother Koli, my father Spiro, my two uncles Lazi and Ligor, Nuni Prifti, Luki Stoia, and a few others.
+There was a sun parlor in Llambi's home where the men always congregated: Llambi, his father Kosma, his brother Koli, my father Spiro, my two uncles Llazi and Ligor, Nuni Prifti, Luki Stoia, and a few others.

-Fan Noli was, of course, the special guest and the center of attention and conversation.
-I would stand just outside the parlor door and peek in so I could hear Fan Noli’s stories that he acted out by low and high voice changes and sweeping hand gestures.
+Fan Noli was, of course, the special guest and the center of the conversation.
+I would stand just outside the parlor door and peek in so I could hear Fan Noli’s stories that he acted out by low and high voice changes and sweeping gestures.
 Then would come Noli’s robust laughter, and as soon as he had finished one story, he went immediately to another to the pleasure and laughing approval of the men who listened to him.
 He could truly be characterized as an accomplished raconteur.

 There wasn’t always laughter at Llambi's Sunday dinners and on one occasion, I heard and saw what seemed to be wildly differing opinions followed by a loud argument concerning Faik Konitza.
-What astonished me was that I heard, in front of Fan Noli, one man shout angrily to another , "Budalla!” –stupid!
+What astonished me was that I heard, in front of Fan Noli, one man shout angrily to another , "Budalla!” –stupid!.
 However, Fan Noli didn’t seem at all concerned.

 As the men carried on their conversions, a woman, or two, would quietly enter the sun parlor to serve some liquid refreshments along with tasty tidbits before dinner was served.
 My young cousins and I spent time in the kitchen where the women were preparing the dinner meal because we ate at the kitchen table, as we were not allowed to sit in the dining room with the men.
 I remember that as one of the women was preparing a bowl of fruit, Llambi's wife, Mary, cautioned her not to place the red grapes in the bowl because Fan NoIi preferred white grapes.
-Moreover, Mary was careful to remind everyone not to place any meat dish in front of Fan Noli because he was a vegetarian.
+Moreover, Mary was careful to remind everyone not to place any meat dish before Fan Noli because he was a vegetarian.
 It was impressive to me that much attention was taken to prepare just the right meal for Fan Noli and that those specially prepared dishes were carefully set aside.

 But, as we had finished eating in the kitchen, I observed that only the men were seated and being served in the dining room as the women would eat later.
 I was somewhat surprised to note the dishes that were placed in front of Fan Noli were merely a moderate serving of spinach, string beans, and boiled - not roasted - potatoes with a side dish of lettuce and tomatoes sprinkled with olive oil and vinegar.
 As the men were eating, Fan Noli continued to be the center of attention as he held forth on topics that were certainly beyond my comprehension.
-After dinner, when the delicious desserts were served - baklava, Kurabias and rice pudding - I noticed that just a small dish filled with white raisins was placed before Fan Noli that he seemed to eat with some relish.
+After dinner, when the delicious desserts were served - baklava, Kurabias and rice pudding - I noticed that just a small dish with white raisins was placed before Fan Noli that he seemed to eat with some relish.

 The Prime Minister